Beyond-Reality/beyondrealitygaming.com/pages/01.Home/docs.md

 visible: true
 ---
 ```
-#### You can also edit any existing pages by ether looking through our github or clicking on the top right button which will bring you directly to the github repo destination.
+#### To edit any existing pages you can ether find them by looking through the files within our github repo or clicking on the top right **"Edit this page"** button which will bring you directly to the github repo file destination.
 Please make a pull request and submit your changes.
 Once accepted the syncing between github and our website is handled automaticly.

 More to come about our in game documentation layout and editing.